All Episodes

 I don't understand that.

-Um why she didn't carry the female vote, I don't quite understand that.
+Why she didn't carry the female vote, I don't quite understand that.

 But yeah, I don't understand why she didn't carry the female vote.

-Could it be Mara that you don't have the slightest clue what was really going on in France?
+Could it be, Mara, that you don't have the slightest clue what was really going on in France?

-Could it possibly be you don't really have the slightest idea what was going on?
+You don't really have the slightest idea what was going on?

-And what what is this male chauvinism?
+And what is this male chauvinism?

 What does that get thrown in here for?

-I would expect if there's male chauvinism in France, it would have been the opp well, there's male in the liberal world, male existence is chauvinism.
+I would expect if there's male chauvinism in France, it would have been the opposite.

 Yes, he did.

-Um he won women.
+He won women.

-But in all the polling, what what what seemed to have happened is uh a majority of voters thought one, she just wasn't really ready, and two, they really voted for his brand of change.
+But in all the polling, what seemed to have happened is a majority of voters thought, one, she just wasn't really ready.

 It's not sitting well with them out there, regardless how they analyze it.